Functions & Loops

 • Much better!

-• One last thing, instead of reading each of those into a new data frame, we could bind them all together
+• One last thing, instead of reading each of those into a new data frame, we could append them all together

 • To do this, we first need to set up an empty data frame (a.k.a., “tibble”), as otherwise we will get an error the first time through the loop, as we would be attempting to bind something that doesn’t exist